sarguru1981/Coffee_Xpress/README.md

 ## Step 6: Designing the Product detail Screen and Developing business logic

-The business logic for Add to cart from Home scree and Product detail screen is implemented.
+The business logic for Add to cart from Home screen and Product detail screen is implemented.
 The favoriting the product functionality is implemented

 For more detailed documentation, see the [Product Detail](./Readme/ProductDetail.md).

 ![ProductDetail](https://github.com/sarguru1981/Coffee_Xpress/assets/4471129/864f344b-24ed-4a89-ad41-9893c9de59dc)

+## Step 7: Designing the Cart Screen and Developing business logic

+1. The business logic for Add to cart from Home screen and Product detail screen is implemented in the last section.

+2. Opening an empty cart, shows an empty animation screen

+3. After adding the products in the cart, opening the screen shows the list of products with individual price and total price of the products

+For more detailed documentation, see the [Cart Screen](./Readme/CartScreen.md).